Tangling schedules eases hardware connectivity requirements for quantum error correction: Numerical results

 Our results are shown in \Cref{fig:narrow_and_wide_data}.
 For the narrow patch case (\Cref{fig:narrow_data}), the effective $Z$-distance varies as $h = 3, 5, 7$.
 We performed a log-linear fit (with base $e$) for both the default and the tangled versions, and found the following gradients: $-1.8063$ for default $X$-memory, $-1.5075$ for tangled $X$-memory, $0.2918$ for default $Z$-memory, and $0.1707$ for tangled $Z$-memory.
 Note that we expect the logical failure rate to decrease exponentially as $h$ grows for the case of $X$ memory, and increase in the case of $Z$ memory.
 Therefore, under a physical error rate of $p=10^{-3}$, these gradients mean the following: in order to match the logical failure probability for $X$ quantum memory experiment of a default $h\times 3$ patch, we need to choose the effective $Z$-distance of the tangled patch approximately to be $e^{-1.5075+1.8063} \cdot h = 1.3482 \cdot h$; while for the case of $Z$ quantum memory the effective $Z$-distance has to be $e^{0.1707-0.2918}\cdot h = 0.8859\cdot h$ in the tangled case.

 For the wide patch case (\Cref{fig:wide_data}) where the effective $X$-distance varies as $w = 3, 5, 7$, we performed a similar log-linear fit as in the narrow case, and found the following gradients: $0.2980$ for default $X$-memory, $0.3348$ for tangled $X$-memory, $-1.8051$ for default $Z$-memory, and $-1.7116$ for tangled $Z$-memory.
 As for the narrow case, we can conclude similarly the following under a physical error rate of $p=10^{-3}$: in order to match the logical failure probability of a default $3\times w$ patch, in the case of $X$ quantum memory we need to use a tangled patch with effective $X$-distance $1.0374\cdot w$; while in the case of $Z$ memory this effective $X$-distance needs to be $1.0980\cdot w$ for the tangled patch.
-We expect these multiplicative factors to decrease when we decrease the physical error rate $p$ and/or increase the parameter ($h$ or $w$) of the patch that was fixed here.

-From these results we conclude that the quantum memory performances of default and tangled cases are approximately the same, as long as the effective distances are matched.
+For the squarer patch case (\Cref{fig:squarerer_data}) where the effective $X$- and $Z$-distances are equal, i.e. $h=w$, and this parameter varies as $w = 3, 5, 7$, we again performed a log-linear fit.
+We found the following gradients for this case: $-1.3384$ for default $X$-memory, $-1.0114$ for tangled $X$-memory, $-1.3660$ for default $Z$-memory, and $-1.6800$ for tangled $Z$-memory.
+Similarly to the above two cases, we can conclude that under a physical error rate of $p=10^{-3}$: in order to match the logical failure probability of a default $h\times h$ patch, in the case of $X$ quantum memory we need to use a tangled patch with effective distance $1.3868\cdot h$; while in the case of $Z$ memory this effective distance needs to be $0.7305\cdot w$ for the tangled patch.